yannickcornaille/cra-pokemon/README.md

-# Getting Started with Create React App
+# Pokemon app using Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and use [Pokemon API](https://github.com/yannickcornaille/pokemon-api) as a backend.

 ## Available Scripts